KWSNick/filmnight/README.md

 * When a film is purchased the "added to your collection" appears multiple times and even when the title is already in the collection.
 (Rectified by altering a message to say "added to order" which better describes the view process at the trigger stage on 26th April 2021)

 * An item can be added to the basket with no quantities in any format.
 However the user will not be charged.
+(Rectified 28th April 2021 by adding an if and check on all 3 quantity variables in the add_to_basket views and throwing and error before the item is added to the basket, and returning them to the main page.)

+* Any user can theoretically access any order history, however this requires the user to have an account and know, guess or compute the 32 character alphanumeric code which is randomly generated during order creation.

 # Deployment
 The Site is stored on GitHub pages and hosted on Heroku.
 These are linked by connecting the github repository to the